W427697/Discord-/docs/configure/styling-and-css.md

 title: 'Styling and CSS'
 ---

 There are many ways to include CSS in a web application, and correspondingly there are many ways to include CSS in Storybook.
 Usually, it is best to try and replicate what your application does with styling in Storybook’s configuration.

+If you're using Vite to build your Storybook, you're covered!
+Storybook will use your vite config file which supports most popular styling tools out-of-the-box 🎉.
+However, if you're using Webpack, you may need some extra configuration.
 To make this easier, we recommend using [`@storybook/addon-styling-webpack`](https://storybook.js.org/addons/@storybook/addon-styling-webpack/).

+**Note**: If you're using Storybook with Angular or Next.js, you can skip this section.
+Storybook will automatically use the same styling configuration as your application.

 ## Importing CSS files